BrittneyOleniacz/Drug_Trial_Analysis/README.md

 ## Tasks
 * Clean data by checking for any mouse ID with duplicate time points.
 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
-* Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study. **NOTE:** These plots should look identical.
-* Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study. **NOTE:** These plots should look identical.
 * Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.
 * Generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style.